bdoepf/gcp-pipeline/README.md

 * Dataflow:
     * Avro / Parquet instead of json new line delimited files for storing files on Cloud Storage
     * BigQuery beside Cloud Storage as second streaming sink for structured data
-    * Cloud SQL table as lookup for some enrichment in streaming
 * ...